coinbase/cb-cookie-manager/packages/cookie-manager/README.md

 };
 ```

-In this config, under each category you can specify what all cookies should be allowed.
+In this config, under each category you can specify what all cookies that should be allowed.
 Everything else, if detected will be deleted at an interval of 500 ms.

 `DELETE_IF_SEEN` can be used to specify the cookies which should be deleted if seen on the browser